-However, drainage is the most vital consideration while choosing a container.
+However, drainage is the most vital consideration when choosing a container.
 Without good drainage, your plants might rot or end up with yellow leaves.
 So, to prevent waterlogging, opt for terracotta or ceramic pots that are porous and allow water to drain out.
 Besides, they also help in air circulation.

 Also, do not make the mistake of planting your succulents in an oversized pot since they hold more soil and retain excess moisture.
-An optimally-sized container pushes the plant to grow.
+An optimally sized container pushes the plant to grow.
 It doesn’t provide enough space for the roots to grow downwards and thus forces the succulent to grow upwards.